jcame/virome_analysis-FOOD/README.md

 #### 4) Bacterial host-prediction of vOTUs

 - *This step searches (blastn) CRISPRs spacers + tRNAs derived from metagenome assemblies.
-Similar to Step 3, for each viral genome the identified genomic regions matching (CRISPRs spacers + tRNAs) are subjected to voting-consensus LCA system (winner-gets-it-all).
+Similar to Step 3, for each viral genome the identified genomic regions matching (CRISPRs spacers + tRNAs) are subjected to voting-consensus LCA system (winner-gets-it-all) –– NOT bechmarked YET available, but it will come soon*

 #### 5) vOTUs abundance stats